- Best cheap fast cars you can purchase in 2018

 If you're looking for a fast car but don't want to spend thousands of pounds on insurance premiums, sites like mustard.co.uk offer a good insurance calculator that would help you work out the best price for your fast car.

-*Deals are correct at time of publication.
+*Prices correct at the time of publication and are all subject to change.
 Everyone’s financial circumstances are different and credit is not always available – Parkers cannot recommend a deal for you specifically.